-Thomas J. Reese, chair of the United States Commission on International Religious Freedom (USCIRF) and senior analyst for the National Catholic Reporter, discusses the persecution of religious minorities around the world in this National Program and Outreach Conference Call.
+Thomas J. Reese, chair of the United States Commission on International Religious Freedom (USCIRF) and senior analyst for the National Catholic Reporter, discusses the persecution of religious minorities around the world, as part of CFR’s Religion and Foreign Policy Conference Call series.

 FASKIANOS: Good afternoon from New York, and welcome to the Council on Foreign Relations Conference Call Series.
 I’m Irina Faskianos, vice president for the National Program and Outreach here at CFR.
 We are pleased to have CFR members and participants in our Religion and Foreign Policy initiative on the call today.
 As a reminder, today’s call is on the record and the audio and transcript will be available on our website, CFR.org.